 The benefits of your new laundry routine

-Second, if you want to take your life to the next level quickly, create an evening routine.
+One of the most powerful ways to take your life to the next level quickly is to create an evening routine.
 So many people talk and write about how a morning routine makes your day better.
 What if the true power of a great day is in your evening routine?
 Night owls take note.
 I am a morning person, but I wasn’t always that way.
 I was born a night owl but ten years of getting up before 6am with high school kids helped me appreciate mornings.
 Believe it or not, creating an empowering evening routine made that happen.
 Again, try it for 30 days and let me know what happens.
 Take 15 minutes to pick up, load the dishwasher, wash dishes, look at your calendar for the next day (get one if you don’t have one), pick out clothes for yourself and your children, pack lunches and make a list of things to do the next day.
 I know you think that doing all of that in fifteen minutes is impossible if you don’t do any of it now.
-Truthfully, your first few attempts may fail, but as you continue to practice, you’ll get better at it and within a few days, your evenings will be smoother, and more amazingly your mornings will get better too.
+Truthfully, your first few attempts will take longer.
+Within a few days, though, your evening routine gets easier, and more amazingly your mornings get better too.
 Still not convinced about the 15 minute idea?
-Read The Magic of Fifteen Minutes details how to make this practice work for you.
+Read The Magic of Fifteen Minutes to see how to make this work for you.
 If you struggle with it, send an email to firstname.lastname@example.org with your particular challenge, and we’ll figure it out together.